Multiplicity results and sign changing solutions of non-local equations with concave-convex nonlinearities: Introduction

 \begin{remark} When $K(x)=|x|^{-(N+2s)}$, Brandle, et. al \cite{BrCPS} have proved that there exists $\Lambda>0$ such that, $(\mathcal{P}_K)$ has at least two positive solutions when $\mu\in(0,\Lambda)$, one positive solution when $\mu=\Lambda$ and no positive solution when $\mu>\Lambda$.
 For general $K$ satisfying assumptions \eqref{assum-1}-\eqref{assum-3}, Chen-Deng \cite{CD} have proved that there exists at least two positive solutions of $(\mathcal{P}_K)$ when $\la=1$ and $\mu\in(0,\mu_0)$ for some $\mu_0>0$. \end{remark}

 To prove infinitely many nontrivial solutions of the above stated problems, we apply the Fountain Theorem and the Dual Fountain theorem which were proved by Bartsch \cite{B} and Bartsch-Willem \cite{BW} respectively (also see \cite{W}).
 As usual for critical point theorems, we need to study the compactness properties of the functional together with its geometric features.
 With respect to the compactness, we need to prove that the functional satisfies the classical Palais-Smale (PS)$_c$ assumption.
 But observe that $X_0\hookrightarrow L^{2^*}(\Om)$ is not compact (see \cite[Lemma 9-b]{SerVal2}).
 Hence the (PS)$_c$ condition does not hold globally for all $c$ and we have to prove that the energy level of the corresponding energy functional lies below the threshold of application of the (PS)$_c$ condition.
 The proof of Theorem \ref{thm.2} is much delicate.
-There by using decomposition of Nehari manifold, we have estimated the energy and proved the existence of at least one sign changing solution.
-The proof is divided into several steps.
-The strategy to obtain a sign-changing solution follows from the ideas given in \cite{Chen} (see also \cite{T}) adapted to our nonlocal functional framework. \\
+There by using decomposition of Nehari manifold, we have estimated the energy and proved the existence of at least one sign changing solution by extending the result dealt within \cite{Chen} for the classical Laplacian case.
+The proof is divided into several steps.\\

 The paper is organised as follows.
 Section 2 is devoted to some notations and preliminaries about Fountain Theorem and Dual Fountain Theorem.
 In Section 3 we prove Theorem \ref{thm.1}.
 In Section 4 we deal with sign changing solution, namely we study Theorem \ref{thm.2}.
 In section 5 we study the subcritical problem, Theorem \ref{thm.3}, Finally, in Section 6 we state results for a related problem that can be solved using our methods as in Theorem \ref{thm.1} and we also point out some related open questions in Section 8.
 Section 7 is appendix. \\